Phenomics/phenomics.github.io/index.md

 Our team develops the <a href="http:///www.human-phenotype-ontology.org" target="_new2">Human Phenotype Ontology</a> and applications of this ontology to differential diagnositics and genomics analyses.

-We develop algorithms Gene Ontology analysis, computational phenotype analysis, as well as various algorithms from the fields of Machine Learning and modeling of biological networks with the tools of linear algebra and graph theory.
+We develop algorithms for phenotype driven analysis of health care information and sequence variation data.
+We also work in the  fields of machine learning and modeling of biological networks with the tools of linear algebra and graph theory.

 We create tools for phenotype analyses that make use of the entire clinical phenotyping spectrum, not only using HPO, but also   model organisms data (we also create the uberpheno) and other ontologies.
 We work on tools for acquiring phenotype data from unstructured data sources (EHRs, publications).
 We have algorithms helping in medical decision making (e.g. disorder prediction or patient matchmaking), e.g. we have created the Phenomizer.